wpovernight/woocommerce-pdf-invoices-packing-slips/readme.txt

 = How do I create my own custom template? =

-Copy the files from `wp-content/plugins/woocommerce-pdf-invoices-packing-slips/templates/pdf/Simple/` to `wp-content/themes/yourtheme/woocommerce/pdf/yourtemplate` and customize them there.
+Copy the files from `wp-content/plugins/woocommerce-pdf-invoices-packing-slips/templates/pdf/Simple/` to your (child) theme in `wp-content/themes/yourtheme/woocommerce/pdf/yourtemplate` and customize them there.
 The new template will show up as 'yourtemplate' (the folder name) in the settings panel.

 = Where can I find more templates? =

 Go to [wpovernight.com](https://wpovernight.com/downloads/woocommerce-pdf-invoices-packing-slips-premium-templates/) to checkout more templates!
 These include templates with more tax details and product thumbnails.
 Need a custom templates?
 Contact us at support@wpovernight.com for more information.

+= Can I create/send a proforma invoice or a credit note? = This is a feature of our Professional extension, which can be found at [wpovernight.com](https://wpovernight.com/downloads/woocommerce-pdf-invoices-packing-slips-professional/)

 = Can I contribute to the code? =
 You're more than welcome!
 This plugin is hosted on github, where you can post issues or make pull requests.